 Many seeds starts means many labels!
 Almost all of the yogurt containers that I have saved over the winter, have been repurposed into tags.
 These label tags can be saved and used again next year too.

 The plastic lid makes 4 tags and after cutting the bottom and the thick rim of the container off, the sides can be sliced into 12-16 tags.
 I use a Sharpie felt pen to mark the type and variety.
 For example,”Cabbage” then below, so its still visible from the top of the tag, “SAVOY”.
 Once the Sharpie ink is dry, it won’t smudge.

 In the past, I have found that store-bought seedlings can be lanky, fragile or root bound, and generally not ready for life outside of a commercial greenhouse.
 We are instructed to spend a week or two hardening-off purchased seedlings, but I think most of us simply plant them directly into the garden, which can cause them some shock.
 They are also boosted with chemical fertilizers for rapid growth and often sprayed with neonicotinoids or other harmful substances which I prefer to avoid.

 My homegrown efforts are organic, robust, and perfectly acclimatized to our outside weather conditions.
-They are raised in the carport, and then hardened off in the yard where they will eventually be planted.
-I think that all of these factors will help them flourish until fall.
+They are raised in the carport, and then hardened off for a few hours each day, near the yard where they will eventually be planted.
+I think that all of these factors will help them flourish.

-My granddaughter Paisley Daisy was helping me at the Garden Washing Sink as I started squash, pumpkin and melons for summer planting.
+My granddaughter Paisley Daisy was helping me at the Garden Washing Sink in 2017 as I started squash, pumpkin and melons for summer planting.